chapulina/simslides/README.md

 ## Build SimSlides

-SimSlides can be build with a basic cmake workflow, for example:
+SimSlides can be built with a basic cmake workflow, for example:

     mkdir build
     cd build